BNSC1/android-notes/README.md

 `Iterator`: an interface that is used to traverse through collections of objects, such as `ArrayList`, `LinkedList`, and `HashSet`.
 The `Iterator` provides a way to iterate over the collection and access its elements one by one without exposing the underlying data structure of the collection.

+Kapt: generate annotation for Kotlin

+Annotation: allows you to add metadata, or information about code, to your program.
+Annotations provide a way to associate information with a program element, such as a class, method, variable, or parameter, without affecting its runtime behavior.

+Annotation processing: allows compile-time code generation for annotated classes/methods, in order to simpify development

+Annotation retention: specifies how long an annotation should be retained, or kept, by the JVM, available retention policies are:
+- RetentionPolicy.SOURCE: Annotations with this retention policy are only retained in the source code and are discarded by the compiler during the compilation process.
+They are not available at runtime.
+- RetentionPolicy.CLASS: Annotations with this retention policy are retained in the compiled class file but are not available at runtime.
+This is the default retention policy if no retention policy is specified.
+- RetentionPolicy.RUNTIME: Annotations with this retention policy are retained in the compiled class file and are available at runtime through reflection.
+This is the only retention policy that allows you to access annotations at runtime.

+Target element type: specifies the types of elements that an annotation can be applied to.
+There are several target element types available:
+- ElementType.TYPE: can be applied to classes, interfaces, enums, and annotations.
+- ElementType.FIELD: can be applied to fields, including enum constants.
+- ElementType.METHOD: can be applied to methods.
+- ElementType.PARAMETER: can be applied to parameters of a method or constructor.
+- ElementType.CONSTRUCTOR: can be applied to constructors.
+- ElementType.LOCAL_VARIABLE: can be applied to local variables.
+- ElementType.ANNOTATION_TYPE: can be applied to annotations.
+- ElementType.PACKAGE: can be applied to packages.
+- ElementType.TYPE_PARAMETER: can be applied to the type parameter of a generic class, interface, method, or constructor.
+- ElementType.TYPE_USE: can be applied to any type use, such as casting, instanceof checks, and method references.

 Creating an annotation class in Kotlin:
 1. define a new annotation class e.g. `annotation class MyAnnotation(val value: String)`
 2. `@Retention` and `@Target` annotations are used to specify the annotation retention policy and target element type, respectively.